 The press

-The local press (Wokingham Times and Wokingham News) is notified of the Mayor’s appointments during the preceding week but this does not guarantee their attendance at events.
 If it is important for the press to attend an event where the Mayor is attending, please contact them directly.

 If you would like to make a donation to the Mayor’s Charity, please contact the Civic Officer